tmunzer/mist_library/README.md

 - [clone_template.py](scripts/orgs/clone_template.py): Python script to clone a specific template from an organization to another (or the same) organization.
 - [fix_sites_geocoding.py](scripts/orgs/fix_sites_geocoding.py): Python script check if all the sites have geo information configured (lat/lng, country_code, timezone), and update the site information when missing.
-- [import_floorplans.py](scripts/orgs/import_floorplans.py): Python script to import multiple Ekahau/iBwave project into Mist Organisation.
+- [import_floorplans.py](scripts/orgs/import_floorplans.py): Python script to import multiple Ekahau/iBwave project into Mist Organization.
 - [import_sites.py](scripts/orgs/import_sites.py): Python script automate the sites creation in a Mist Org from a CSV file.
 - [inventory_assign.py](scripts/orgs/inventory_assign.py): Python script to assign devices to sites from a CSV file.
 The devices MUST already have been claimed on the org.
 - [inventory_claim.py](scripts/orgs/inventory_claim.py): Python script to claim devices to an org from a CSV file.